RealRobotics/fire-fighting-uav/mission_controller/readme.md

 ### Is battery <req_status>?

--returns SUCCESS when the current battery status provided by battery monitor is equal to req_status -returns FAILURE otherwise
+- returns SUCCESS when the current battery status provided by battery monitor is equal to req_status
+- returns FAILURE otherwise
--returns RUNNING when the battery monitor hasn't published status yet
+- returns RUNNING when the battery monitor hasn't published status yet

 **Implementation**